dangazineu/tako/issue_plan.md

 - **Breaking Changes**: Since this is new functionality, no existing code should be affected
 - **Test Complexity**: Mock-based testing will keep tests fast and reliable
 - **Performance**: Pass-through implementation ensures no performance impact
+- **Configuration Drift**: Future changes to `tako.yml` format could break DiscoveryManager (and by extension, Orchestrator).
+Integration test will catch such changes.

 ## Future Extensions (Not in This Issue)